 - 1) The tattoo must be considered non-offensive by the Chief of Police or the Chief's designee.
-The following tattoos are prohibited: - Obscene tattoos that are grossly offensive to modesty, decency, or propriety. - Extremist tattoos that are affiliated with, depicting, or symbolizing extremist philosophies, organization, or activities. - Sexually discriminative tattoos that advocate a philosophy that degrades or demeans a person based on gender. - Racially discriminative tattoos that advocate a philosophy that degrades or demeans a person based on race, ethnicity, or national origin. - Distasteful, political in nature, indicative of membership in a hate, racist, subversive organization, criminal gang, or any symbol that can be commonly associated with hate, racist, subversive organization, or criminal gang.

-- Any tattoos above the collarbone, on the neck, head, face, tongue, lips, and/or scalp, are prohibited. - When assessing tattoos personnel will be reviewed in a standing position.
-If personnel have multiple tattoos that are clearly separate tattoos, each will be measured separately and the cumulative size of the tattoos cannot exceed 30% of the exposed body part.
-The authorized measurement procedure will be posted on the 1st floor Police Department bulletin board. - 3) Personnel wanting to have a tattoo approved shall submit a memorandum including a scaled image of the current or proposed tattoo to the Chief prior to having the tattoo exposed while on duty.
+The following tattoos are prohibited: - Obscene tattoos that are grossly offensive to modesty, decency, or propriety. - Extremist tattoos that are affiliated with, depicting, or symbolizing extremist philosophies, organization, or activities. - Sexually discriminative tattoos that advocate a philosophy that degrades or demeans a person based on gender. - Racially discriminative tattoos that advocate a philosophy that degrades or demeans a person based on race, ethnicity, or national origin. - Distasteful, political in nature, indicative of membership in a hate, racist, subversive organization, criminal gang, or any symbol that can be commonly associated with hate, racist, subversive organization, or criminal gang. - Any tattoos above the collarbone, on the neck, head, face, tongue, lips, and/or scalp, are prohibited. - 2) When assessing tattoos personnel will be reviewed in a standing position wearing a short sleeve uniform shirt. - 3) Personnel wanting to have a new or pre-existing tattoo approved shall submit a memorandum including a scaled image of the current or proposed tattoo to the Command Staff and final approval of the Chief prior to having the tattoo exposed while on duty. - 4) The Chief of Police has the authority to rescind any previous tattoo approval.